- Official EFT Tutorial

 You are looking for Aspects here and this process often brings them to the surface without your having to dig.
 How perfect!
+Just relive the moment as if you are there and assess what emotions and / or physical sensations you have.
 Remember, we are looking for thoroughness so we want to "tap down" every ounce of the intensity involved.

 Please recognize that each stopping point is an Aspect of the story and each such Aspect should be addressed as though it was a separate event.
 So, in the interest of being specific, you want to target one emotional crescendo, (Aspect) at a time with the Basic Recipe.
 So, for each emotional crescendo (Aspect)....

 A. Estimate a 0-10 intensity rating on this moment in the story.
 If the intensity is above 5, you can tap on this intensity until it goes down to below 5 and then close your eyes and relive this moment as if it is happening right now.
 Make sure you are in the situation.
 Identify every negative emotion and / or physical sensation in this moment in the story and tap each one to zero.

 B. Keeping in mind the “accident example” from the Finding Aspects article, design your Setup and Reminder Phrases to target the part of this emotional crescendo that caused the intensity (note that the emotion involved is mentioned in the Setup phrase.
 For example: